IbrahemChahine/TheMazeOfWaze/Readme.md

 isConnected() - Check if the Graph is srongly connected. shortestPathDist(int src, int dest) - Returns the Destination of the shortest path from src to dest. shortestPath(int src, int dest) - Returns a list of nodes representing the shortest path from src to dest.
-TSP(List<Integer> targets) - eturns a list of nodes representing the TSP path from the targets.
+TSP(List<Integer> targets) - Returns a list of nodes representing the TSP path from the targets.
 ```
 **- In the GraphGUI class**
 ```